Demonstration

 As a "federal law" dating from 2018 and succeeding a 1995 directive, the GDPR will not be required to change fundamentally within the next fifteen years.
 Instead, it will be supplemented by new laws, as was the case with ePrivacy in February 2021, and as will be the case in 2022, with the DSA (Digital Services Act) and the DMA (Digital Markets Act) to regulate the common digital space.
 Generally speaking, I think data protection will explode in terms of legislation outside Europe, as other countries get on board, taking their cue from the GDPR : China has passed a similar law, Canada is preparing its own, and the US is strongly considering it.

-What's more, GDPR compliance will inevitably ramp up, as evidenced by the rate of growth in our sales and the signing of new contracts in recent months.
-Eventually, the role of DPOs (data protection officers) will be set to weaken, and companies will rely exclusively on outsourced companies specializing in compliance like ours.
+Furthermore, GDPR compliance GDPR inevitably gain momentum, as evidenced by the growth in our revenue and the number of new contracts we’ve signed in recent months.
+Eventually, the role of the DPO (Data Protection Officer) will diminish, and companies will rely exclusively on external firms specializing in compliance, such as ours.

 What is the impact of the GDPR on press relations agencies in their regular contacts with the press?

-The GDPR frames practices but does not prohibit them.
-To understand the impact of the regulation on your business, you need to assess several parameters.
-For example, whether the contact details you use to contact journalists come from a database you've created in-house or that you hire from an outside service provider.
-In the latter case, you need to ensure that the service provider is itself GDPR.
-Another parameter concerns the practice of commercial prospecting: if this is carried out in a B2B model, the person's prior consent is not required, unlike B2C prospecting.
-The key, in B2B commercial prospecting, is to allow the Data recipient of an e-mail to unsubscribe, while informing them of how you obtained their contact details and what the PR agency implements, in terms of compliance, to protect their data.
+The GDPR these practices but does not prohibit them.
+To understand the regulation’s impact on your business, you need to assess several factors.
+For example, whether the contact information you use to reach out to journalists comes from a database you created internally or one you lease from an external service provider.
+In the latter case, you must ensure that the service provider is itself compliant with the GDPR.
+Another factor concerns the practice of business prospecting: if this is conducted in a B2B context, the individual’s prior consent is not required, unlike in B2C prospecting.
+The key point in B2B sales prospecting is to allow the Data recipient email to unsubscribe, while informing them of how you obtained their contact information and what the PR agency is doing, in terms of compliance, to protect their data.

 Dipeeo